marjoleinF/pre/README.md

 Example: Prediction rule ensemble for predicting ozone levels
 -------------------------------------------------------------

-To get a first impression of how pre works, we will fit a prediction rule ensemble to predict Ozone levels using the `airquality` dataset.
+To get a first impression of how function `pre()` works, we will fit a prediction rule ensemble to predict Ozone levels using the `airquality` dataset.
 We can fit a prediction rule ensemble using the pre() function:

 ``` r
 library("pre")